jdm79/jdm79-academic-website/content/home/experience.md

   company_url = "https://cityjsconf.org/"
   location = "London, UK (Remotely from London and Berlin)" date_start = "2020-06"
-  date_end = ""
+  date_end =
   description = """Helping to organise the five-day virtual conference (which is normally held in person).
-Liaising with speakers and sponsors, helping to choose an online platform, .
+Liaising with speakers and sponsors, helping to choose an online platform.
 Managing the Twitter account, interviewing speakers and creating content for the website."""

   Responsibilities include:

   * Liaising with speakers/sponsors
   * Twitter management
   * Website content
-  """

 [[experience]]
   title = "Researcher"